-As noted in the county version of this chapter, Community Facilities can include a number of items that create quality of life in a community.
+As noted in the County-wide document, Community Facilities can include a number of items that create quality of life in a community.
 These facilities are usually public, but may represent other features that bring value to the community, such as historic sites.
 Based upon the complexity of local government, ownership and responsibility of these facilities can include township, county, municipal, and other organizations.
 This chapter is by no means exhaustive.